 In 2021, the U.S. ranked Number 22 in countries with the best public healthcare systems, falling seven spots from 2020.
-The advent of COVID-19 has shined a spotlight on the increasing importance of healthcare, but the U.S. faces some big challenges.
+The advent of COVID-19 has shined a spotlight on the increasing importance of telehealth and remote patient monitoring, but the U.S. faces some big challenges.

 One major problem is the difficulty for Americans to access healthcare.
 There are several reasons for this:

-An accelerating healthcare provider shortage.
-A 2020 Association of American Medical Colleges (AAMC) study projects a shortfall of up to 139,000 physicians by 2033.
+An accelerating healthcare provider shortage - A AAMC study projects a shortfall of up to 139,000 physicians by 2033.

-Overworked and burnt out clinicians.
-As demand surpasses supply, healthcare professionals are already struggling to handle patient care, even without the added stresses of COVID-19.
-As cited in a SilverCloud post, in a 2020 Medscape national survey of over 15,000 clinicians, 42% responded that they experienced burnout.
+Overworked and burnt out clinicians - As demand surpasses supply, healthcare professionals are already struggling to handle patient care, even without the added stresses of COVID-19.
+As cited in a SilverCloud Health blog post, in a 2020 Medscape national survey of over 15,000 clinicians, 42% responded that they experienced burnout.

 Mental Health Support in Primary Care

 Even prior to the pandemic, the majority of primary care visits concerned mental health.
-According to The American Psychological Association (APA), up to 70% of primary care visits are driven by patients’ mental health issues, such as depression, anxiety, and stress.
+According to The APA, up to 70% of primary care visits are driven by patients’ mental health issues, such as depression, anxiety, and stress.

 This means efforts to improve access to mental health support will likely improve overall access to healthcare.